How to Reset a Tripped Circuit Breaker

 It's a metal box with a door, usually grey or beige.
 Open it and you'll see rows of switches — those are your breakers.

-How to Reset the Breaker
+How to Reset a Tripped Breaker Switch

 -